NimbleArchitect/GpioSentry/README.md

 ## Features

-* constant checks for faster performance
+* Thousands of checks per second for a faster response
-* able to delay loop cycles
+* Ability to sleep during the loop cycle
-* can give up the CPU to play nice
+* Can yield/give up the CPU to play nice
 * easy to monitor pins
 * configurable delays
 * built in http push/pull requests